 Dutch baroque flautist, conductor and recorder player Frans Brüggen was born in Amsterdam on 30 October 1934.
-He studied flute and recorder at what's now the Conservatorium van Amsterdam, and musicology at the University of Amsterdam.
+He studied flute and recorder at what's now the Conservatorium van Amsterdam, and musicology at Amsterdam University.

 At twenty-one he became a professor at the Koninklijk Conservatorium Den Haag.
 He was later a visiting professor at Harvard and at the University of California, Berkeley.